 As you examine the Call for Abstracts, we are sure that you will find many sessions that interest you as well as oral and poster sessions that will be opportunities to showcase your latest research.
 Poster presentations in particular, are a great way to promote your work and interact one-on-one with many scientists and engineers in a relaxed environment.
 In addition, some Divisions plan to host “Flash” presentation sessions, in which poster presenters will each have 2-3 minutes to give an oral presentation summarizing their poster.
 Awards for posters and oral presentations given by students are also offered by many divisions and groups.
 AVS 67 will also have a special poster session to highlight Undergraduate research with prizes for the top presentations.

 As well as the technical program, there will be an extensive equipment and vendor exhibition, short courses, and many networking and career advancement and recruitment events for those launching their careers as well as for established researchers.
 If you are new to the AVS community, WELCOME!
 We are positive that you will find the symposium to be a great place to meet new colleagues and friends with whom to share ideas for years to come.
-We encourage you to participate in this year’s Symposium by submitting an abstract before the deadline of Friday, May 1st.
+We encourage you to participate in this year’s Symposium by submitting an abstract before the extended deadline of Monday, June 1st.
 Also, please note that for AVS 67 we are allowing you to present one oral abstract as well as one poster abstract so please consider submitting both!

 We look forward to seeing you at AVS 67 in Denver!